anushirahatti/Bank-Marketing-Analysis/README.md

 [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)

 ### Team Introduction:
-Aniruddha Sudhindra Shirahatti, Chandrakanth Rajesh, Krishna Vishwanatham.
+Aniruddha Sudhindra Shirahatti, Chandrakanth Rajesh, Krishna Vishwanatham, Digvijay Gole, Yash Bonde.
 We are having common interest in pursuing specialization in the field of Data Science.
 We as a group are planning to work on Bank Marketing Data Set to implement the data mining concepts.

 ### Data and Source description:-